MicrosoftDocs/azure-docs/articles/security/develop/secure-aad-app.md

    - Advanced access policies are configured on a need basis.
    - Key Vault access policies are defined with minimum required permissions to keys and secrets.
    - All keys and secrets in Key Vault have expiration dates.
    - All keys in Key Vault are protected by specialized hardware security modules.
-The key type is an HSM Protected 2048-bit RSA Key.
+The key type is an hardware security module (HSM) Protected 2048-bit RSA Key.
    - With Key Vault, you can encrypt keys and secrets (such as authentication keys, storage account keys, data encryption keys, .PFX files, and passwords) by using keys that are   protected by hardware security modules (HSMs)
-   - Use RBAC to assign permissions to users, groups, and applications at a certain scope.
+   - Use Role-Based Access Control (RBAC) to assign permissions to users, groups, and applications at a certain scope.
-   - Use Key Vault to manage your TLS certificates with auto-renewal.
+   - Use Key Vault to manage your TLS certificates with autorenewal.
    - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
    - Permitted cryptographic operations for keys are restricted to the ones required.
 ### Azure Security Center: